andrewt0301/hse-acos-course/docs/part1ca/12_MMIO/lecture.md

 1. Study and run the examples from the lecture.

-1. Input a floating-point number, round it to one digit to the left of decimal point (e.g. `3.5`) and display it in the `Digital Sim Lab` display.
+1. Input a floating-point number, round it to one digit to the right of decimal point (e.g. `3.5`) and display it in the `Digital Sim Lab` display.
    Use [digit_lab1.s](digit_lab1.s) as a starting program.